Cyprus Road Trip

 Travel Tips

-• Cyprus is a member of the EU and the official languages are Greek and Turkish.
-The currency is Euro.
+• Cyprus is a member of the EU.
+Its official languages are Greek and Turkish, and its currency is the Euro.

-• We had no trouble finding ATMs or using our credit cards.
-It is almost too easy.
-When using ATMs we always decline the option to secure a rate in Canadian dollars as banks charge a higher rate on the spot.
+• We had no trouble finding ATMs or using our credit cards—it was almost too easy.
+When using ATMs, we always declined the option to secure a rate in Canadian dollars, as banks charge a higher rate on the spot.

 • We used only bottled water for drinking in Cyprus.

-• For your car rental make sure you have permission to drive into North Cyprus if this is on your agenda.
+• Make sure you have permission to drive into North Cyprus for your car rental if this is on your agenda.

 5050 Travelog Destinations